bbmokhtari/django-translations/docs/reference/query.rst

    logically (using `&` and `|`).

-   Provides functionalities like :meth:`_combine` to combine :class:`TQ` objects logically with another :class:`~django.db.models.Q` object using some probe language(s).
+   Provides functionalities like :meth:`_combine` to combine :class:`TQ` objects logically with another :class:`~django.db.models.Q` objects using some probe language(s).

    To use :class:`TQ`:

-   .. testsetup:: tq
+   .. testsetup:: TQ

       from tests.sample import create_samples